FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Introduction

 To address the above issues, we propose Federated Semi-Asynchronous Graph Cluster Learning (FedSA-GCL), a novel and scalable optimization strategy that performs effective client clustering based on their node label distribution characteristics.
-For similar clients, we assign aggregation weights by jointly considering their topological characteristics and model staleness.
+For structurally correlated clients, we assign aggregation weights by jointly considering their topological characteristics and model staleness.
 Furthermore, leveraging the asynchronous nature of the system, we introduce a ClusterCast mechanism that proactively pushes model updates to inactive clients sharing similar graph structures.

-In summary, the main contributions of this paper are: (1) \textbf{New Paradigm.} To the best of our knowledge, this is the first paper to investigate the federated graph learning under asynchronous settings, targeting the \textbf{limitation 1} and \textbf{limitation 2} where existing Synchronous FGL approaches.
-(2) \textbf{Novel Method.} We propose FedSA-GCL, a semi-asynchronous federated learning method for graphs that improves cross-client consistency through a cluster-level broadcasting mechanism that mitigates stale updates by enabling non-uploaded but structurally similar clients to benefit from peer updates.
-(3) \textbf{State-of-the-art Performance.} Extensive experiments on 7 benchmark graph datasets demonstrate the superiority of FedSA-GCL compared with FedGTA baselines interms of effectiveness (3.4\% accuracy improvement), robustness (3.1\% accuracy improvement),and communication efficiency(484.5 client trips improvement).
+In summary, the main contributions of this paper are: (1) \textbf{New Paradigm.} To the best of our knowledge, FedSA-GCL represents the first asynchronous FGL study that explicitly addresses the graph non-IID problem.
+(2) \textbf{Novel Method.} We propose FedSA-GCL, a semi-asynchronous federated learning method for graphs that improves cross-client consistency through a cluster-level broadcasting mechanism.
+This mechanism mitigates the negative impact of stale updates by enabling inactive but semantically similar clients to benefit from peer-side updates.
+(3) \textbf{State-of-the-art Performance.} Extensive experiments on eight benchmark graph datasets demonstrate the significant advantages of FedSA-GCL over state-of-the-art baselines in terms of effectiveness (3.0\% accuracy improvement), robustness (3.7\% accuracy improvement), and convergence efficiency (259.4 client trips improvement).

 The paper is organized as follows.
-In Section \ref{Preliminary and Related Work}, we present the preliminaries and related work, including background knowledge on federated learning and a review of recent advances in federated graph learning and asynchronous federated learning.
+In Section \ref{Preliminary and Related Work}, we present the preliminaries and related work, including background knowledge on FL and a review of recent advances in FGL and AFL.
 Section \ref{FedSA-GCL framework} introduces the proposed FedSA-GCL framework, detailing its core components and mechanisms.
 Section \ref{Experiments} describes the experimental setup and provides a comprehensive analysis and discussion of the results.
 Finally, Section \ref{Conclusion} concludes the paper with a summary of findings.